-There are two main groups of factors determining the direct fiscal consequences of EU membership: (i) the size of EU transfers directly channeled to the government sector and (ii) countries' contribution to the EU budget.
+There are two main groups of factors determining the direct fiscal consequences of EU membership: (i) the size of EU transfers directly channeled to the government sector and (ii) member countries' contribution to the EU budget.

 Membership contributions to the EU budget are one of the most important, but also predictable, fiscal costs of accession.
-The NMS-85 must pay contributions equivalent to 1.27% of annual GDP in 2005 and 2006.
-Postponing their accession date from January 1 to
+The NMS-8 must pay contributions equivalent to 1.27% of annual GDP in 2005 and differs from that of NMS-8.

-4 3-4.75% of GDP annually in the medium term, according to Kopits and Szekely (2002).

-5 Malta and Cyprus are obliged to pay higher membership contributions (1.5% of GDP), while the structure of received transfers differs from that of NMS-8.
+&lt;sup>4 3-4.75% of GDP annually in the medium term, according to Kopits and Szekely (2002).
+Malta and Cyprus are obliged to pay a higher membership contributions (1.5% of GDP), while the structure of received transfers

-May 1, 2004 reduced by one third their annual contributions in 2004, to the level of 0.85% of the NMS-8s' GDP.
+2006.
+Postponing their accession date from January I to May I, 2004, reduced by one third their annual contributions in 2004, to the level of 0.85% of the NMS-8s' GDP.
 For the purpose of this analysis, the annual average contribution is calculated at an average of 1.1% of GDP for 2004-2006.